luona-dev/latestGPTs/research/adressing-experiment/README.md

 ## TL;DR
 - "You" is the strongest way of adressing a GPT, followed by the name of the the GPT.
-- Instructions at the end outperform instructions in the middle by a huge margin.
+- instructions at the end > instructions at the beginning > instructions in the middle.

 ## Experiment Design